Marta Feuchtwanger: Early years

 Marta Löffler was born and grew up in Munich.
 Her parents were Leopold Löffler, a successful textiles merchant, and his wife, born Johanna Reitlinger.
 The family adhered to Liberal Judaism: they did not flaunt their Jewish faith or insist on rigid adherence to Jewish dietary rules.
 Her upbringing was comfortable and the ambiance was culturally rich.
 She came into contact with the works of Ibsen and Nietzsche at an early age.
 A keen gymnast, by the time she was fourteen Marta was the leader of a gymnastics group.
 She met Lion Feuchtwanger through his sister Franziska Feuchtwanger in 1909.
 When they discovered Marta was pregnant Lion Feuchtwanger proposed marriage.
-Although they both rejected marriage as a "bourgeois convention", they traveled to a Überlingen on the north shore of Lake Constance and went through a quiet marriage ceremony on 10 May 1912.
+Although they both rejected marriage as a "bourgeois convention", they traveled to Überlingen on the north shore of Lake Constance and went through a quiet marriage ceremony on 10 May 1912.
 One source describes their decision to marry as "spontaneous".
 Lion Feuchtwanger's family opposed the marriage.
 Once married, the Feuchtwangers undertook a two-year tour together that included Switzerland, southern France, Italy and Tunisia.